skramm/udgcd/README.md

 ### Issues:
  <a name="s_issues"></a>

- - At present, this code requires a static allocated variable (done automatically by compiler, as it is templated) Thus it is not thread safe, neither can it handle multiple graphs simultaneously.
+ - At present, this code requires a static allocated variable (done automatically by compiler, as it is templated).
+ Thus it is not thread safe, neither can it handle multiple graphs simultaneously.